mrmatthews88/powershell-key_value_config_files/README.md

 # powershell-key_value_config_files

-With the .ps file included assign the config object into a variable like so
+With the .ps1 file included assign the config object into a variable like so

 ```powershell
 $myconfig = Get-Config -filePath ".\Desktop\config.txt"